TOP 10 MENTAL MODELS - Master Guide of Life

 2. Scarcity (Urgency & Exclusivity)

 Core of human behaviour derives from scarcity principle observed in everyday life.
-For example:

 Buy now to get X amount of discount, offer will end today.